rake html to create HTML files. These files will be

 file.

-If you want to clean latex directory, type
+If you want to clean the latex directory, type

 rake clobber or rake cleanlatex